MikeMitusov/Eflashcards/README.md

 - translate words, phrases to different languages
 - export everything to markdown (.md)
 - read everything quickly
 Try it yourself!
-Some examples:
+Some examples: <br>
 ![image](https://github.com/MikeMitusov/EasyCards/assets/154631181/20670681-48a6-47c1-aae7-7e6c19774f90)
 - All your cards save in data.json
 - Tou can create more than 1 million cards without any problems